munawarb/Treasure-Hunt/README.md

 You can either [download the zip file of the master branch](https://github.com/munawarb/Treasure-Hunt/archive/master.zip), or if you're normal like the rest of us and prefer to use Git, just execute:
 `git clone https://github.com/munawarb/Treasure-Hunt.git`

-Run the file Treasure-Hunt/Bin/Debug/th.exe to start the game.
+Run the file Treasure-Hunt/bin/Debug/th.exe to start the game.
 The executable of the latest version already exists in this package and you don't need to compile it.
+Instructions for playing are in Treasure-Hunt/bin/Debug/readme.txt.
+The readme.txt file contains key commands as well.

 If you find any issues or have suggestions, simply post them on the issues page.
 And most of all, have fun!
 It's been quite a challenge for me to get this game working from nothing but a Reactor-protected executable, so I really hope you enjoy this classic.
 Oh yeah, I removed the demo restrictions.
 You're welcome.